01 of 11

 Peeps Marshmallow Fluff Dip

 Love Peeps?
-Then you'll love this round-up of easy Easter Peeps desserts, made with everyone's favorite marshmallow chicks and bunnies!
+Then you'll love this list of easy Easter Peeps desserts, made with everyone's favorite marshmallow chicks and bunnies!

 Eating Peeps plain is SO last century.
 Why settle for just eating your a regular Peep, when you can transform them into fun and creative Easter recipes?
 These recipes will give you an excuse to run to the store to stock up on Peeps, and if you find yourself with a surplus after Easter is over, put those leftovers to good use!